wouterj/symfony-docs/testing.rst

 Set-up your Test Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Client used by functional tests creates a Kernel that runs in a special
+The Client used by application tests creates a Kernel that runs in a special
 ``test`` environment.
 Since Symfony loads the ``config/packages/test/*.yaml``
 in the ``test`` environment, you can tweak any of your application's settings
 specifically for testing.